Texarkanine/client-side-mdc-render/docs/greasyfork-info.md

 ## Notes

 1. Uses the [marked](https://github.com/markedjs/marked) library to render the markdown, `@require`'d by *monkey from the CDN.
-    - this WILL add some overhead to your GitHub browsing experience.
+    - includes the [marked-footnote](https://github.com/bent10/marked-extensions/tree/main/packages/footnote) extension to render footnotes.
 2. Uses the [highlight.js](https://github.com/highlightjs/highlight.js) library to syntax highlight code blocks.
 3. Bakes in some CSS to make the markdown look like GitHub's default markdown; may differ slightly from "normal" GitHub markdown.
+4. This **will** add some overhead to your GitHub browsing experience.